hyperlane-xyz/hyperlane-warp-ui-template/README.md

 ## Deployment

-The recommended hosting solution for this Next.JS app is to create a project on Vercel.
+The easiest hosting solution for this Next.JS app is to create a project on Vercel.

 ## Learn more